typescript-eslint/tslint-to-eslint-config/docs/API.md

 2. **[`createESLintConfiguration`](#createESLintConfiguration)** creates an raw output ESLint configuration summary from those input configuration values.
 3. `joinConfigConversionResults` turns a raw ESLint configuration summary into  ESLint's configuration shape.
 4. `formatOutput` prints that formatted output into a string per the output file extension.

-> Read the docs also dts yo
-> Please file an issue on GitHub if you'd like to see changes.

 ### `findOriginalConfigurationsStandalone`